Jurajzovinec/homework-cloud-talk/README.md

 Init app:

-1. Open project and move to src folder by typing *cd src* to terminal.
+1. Open project and move to yield_field folder by typing *cd yield_field* to terminal.
 2. Start main.js file by typing *node main* to terminal.
 3. Feel free to test app with Jest by typing *npm run test* to terminal.